CuriseJia/FreeStyleRet/README.md

 ```

-## 💥 DSR dataset
+## 💥 DSR dataset & FreestyleRet Checkpoints
-The datasets is coming soon.
+The datasets and Checkpoints are coming soon.

 ## 🗝️ Training & Validating
 The training & validating instruction is in [train.py](train.py) and [test.py](test.py).